zhammann2/zhammann2.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: IT Ticket Prioritization
-description: another without an image
+description: Is there a better process than FIFO?
+How we found out!
-img:
+img: assets/img/ticket.png
 importance: 3
-category: fun
+category: work
 ---

 Every project has a beautiful feature showcase page.